Round Vs. Teardrop Implants

 Which Implant Shape?

-There are 2 breast implant shapes available – Round and Teardrop (Anatomical) with varying profiles and sizes (see implants blog).
+There are two breast implant shapes available – Round and Teardrop (Anatomical) with varying profiles and sizes (see implants blog).
 You may have a preference prior to your surgery, however, it’s best not to have your heart set on one shape without consulting your surgeon and exploring your options first.

 Your Surgeon will choose the best implant for your anatomy and your desired outcome.
 However, understanding the purpose of different implant shapes available will help you understand your surgeon’s recommendation and set your expectations.